Shopify Capital FAQ

-After you've looked at your financing offers and requested the best one for you, you'll find out whether your request is approved within two business days.
+After you've looked at your financing offers and requested the best one for you, you'll find out whether your request is approved within 2-5 business days.
 If your request is approved, then you could receive the financing in your bank account as soon as the next business day.

 How does remittance work?

 For every day that you make sales, a fixed percentage (the remittance rate) is applied to the gross dollar amount of your sales to calculate your remittance.
 On days when you sell a lot, your remittance will be bigger, and on days when you sell less, your remittance will be smaller.
 You’ll continue to make remittances until Shopify Capital has received the full agreed amount of your future sales revenue (the total to remit).
 Each remittance is automatically debited from your bank account and remitted to Shopify.